Catalyst One Day:

 Evaluate Everything

-Anytime a staff member goes to another church, we invite our staff to learn from it.
+Anytime a staff member goes to another church, we

 Recognize it.